Kong/docs.konghq.com/app/kubernetes-ingress-controller/2.0.x/guides/using-tcpingress.md

 title: TCPIngress with Kong
 ---

-This guide walks through using TCPIngress Custom Resource to expose TCP-based services running in Kubernetes to the outside world.
+This guide walks through using the TCPIngress Custom Resource to expose TCP-based services running in Kubernetes to the outside world.

 ## Overview